Back to THE HANDOFF

 In this piece, we will delve into the effects of short-staffing and strategies you can employ to reduce short-staffing in your organization.

-Why Does Short Staffing Happen?
+Why Does Short Staffing Happen in Nursing?

 The supply-demand mismatch is the overall force driving short staffing.
 As demand for healthcare is rising due to factors such as an aging population and patient surges from events such as the COVID-19 pandemic, supply is dropping as nurses exit the profession because of retirement and burnout, some of which can be attributed to violence in the workplace4.
 At the same time, organizations are struggling to fill positions.
 According to a report from NSI Nursing Solutions, Inc., the average time to fill an RN vacancy is 87 days5.
 Unfortunately, this is projected to remain high.